mrdoob/three.js/threejs/lessons/threejs-setup.md

 If either of those options are not to your liking [there are many other simple servers to choose from](https://stackoverflow.com/questions/12905426/what-is-a-faster-alternative-to-pythons-http-server-or-simplehttpserver).

-Note that you have a server setup we can move on to [textures](threejs-textures.html).
+Now that you have a server setup we can move on to [textures](threejs-textures.html).